jha-shubham01/todo/README.md

 # Description
 This project is a simple TODO web application <br />
-where backend and frontend are standalone apps.
+where the backend and frontend are standalone apps.

 ## Technology Stack
 Backend: Django, Django Rest Framework <br />
 Frontend: VueJS CLI

 ## To run the project
-Prerequisits: Python3, virutalenv, node, npm
+Prerequisites: Python3, virutalenv, node, npm

 1. Checkout the code
 ### Backend